fouronesys/construlink/replit.md

 - ✓ Confirmed payment processing works correctly on all device sizes

 ## Current Status
+The application is fully functional with a comprehensive admin panel featuring:
+- **Sprint 1**: Complete banner management system for featured suppliers
+- **Sprint 2**: Analytics dashboard with tracking, charts, and CSV export
+- **Sprint 3**: Admin user management and audit logging (partial)
+  - Role management for users (client, supplier, admin, superadmin)
+  - User activation/deactivation controls
+  - Comprehensive action logging with before/after state tracking
+  - Log viewer with advanced filtering capabilities
+  - All features restricted to superadmin access

-The application is fully functional with a comprehensive admin panel featuring analytics, a product-focused main page, pricing section, proper RNC validation, and category-based directory filtering.
-The platform now includes a complete banner tracking system with visual analytics dashboard showing clicks, impressions, and CTR metrics.
+The platform includes a product-focused main page, pricing section, proper RNC validation, and category-based directory filtering.
 All interfaces are fully responsive for mobile phones and tablets.
 Payment processing with Verifone is working correctly across all device sizes.